White-Whale-Defi-Platform/docs/docs/user-guide/WebApp.md

 ![](assets/terra-extension11.png)

-1. Select the coin denomination to swap and the coin denomination to receive in the "Swap coins" section, found at the bottom of the page.
+2. Select the coin denomination to swap and the coin denomination to receive in the "Swap coins" section, found at the bottom of the page.
 The swap will be conducted based on the current "Terra exchange rate".

-{% hint style="info" %}
-The approximate spread and fee for performing the swap will be shown.
+> The approximate spread and fee for performing the swap will be shown.
 The rules for determining the fees are covered in [Terra Docs](https://docs.terra.money/dev/spec-market).
-{% endhint %}

 3. Click **\[Next\]** and sign the transaction to complete the swap.

 ### Purchasing Terra Stablecoins From an Exchange